Singlecellplatform/Hyperion/Cellseg/readme.md

 ---

-## Requirements

-Make sure you have [Docker](https://www.docker.com/products/docker-desktop) installed and working on your system.

----

-## Step 1: Convert MCD Files to TIFF
+## Step 1: Convert MCD Files to TIFF. see the pipeline in the sub folder mcd_to_tiff